egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 # Applying Controls to Certificates

-When signing a certificate, an administrator can apply controls directly into the certificate that cannot be altered without re-signing.
+When signing a certificate, an administrator can apply extra controls directly into a certificate unchanged without re-signing.

 ## Certificate Expiration

-Most organizations apply password expiration policies, and many compliance requirements require regular password and certificate expiration.
-Unfortunately there have only been ad-hoc methods enforce ssh key rotation.
+Most organizations apply password expiration policies, and compliance requirements often require regular password and certificate expiration.
+As a warning, ad-hoc methods enforce SSH key rotation.

-With certificates, an expiration date can be built into the certificate at the time of signing.
-This can be done with the -V option using the ssh time format
+With certificates, an optional expiration date gets tacked onto the certificate at the time of signing.
+Use the -V option with `ssh` time format.

 ```
 ~/ssh_cert_authority/user_ca/user_certs $ # Expiration in 52 weeks